On learning Whittle index policy for restless bandits with scalable regret: Introduction

-In particular, we consider the restless bandit (RB) setting~\cite{whittle1988restless}, which is a popular framework for resource allocation and scheduling.
-The RB setting is motivated by the rested multi-armed bandit problem considered by~\cite{gittins1979bandit}.
-For the rested multi-armed bandit problem, the optimal strategy is of the \emph{index type}: compute an index for each state of each alternative (also called an arm), and choose the alternative with the highest index.
-In general, such an index-type policy is not optimal for RBs.
+Due to the curse of dimensionality, finding an optimal solution in such resource allocation and scheduling problems is computationally prohibitive~\cite{papadimitriou1999complexity}.
+Restless bandits (RBs)~\cite{whittle1988restless} have emerged as a popular solution heuristic for such problems.
+The RB framework is motivated by the \emph{rested} multi-armed bandit problem considered in the seminar work of Gittins~\cite{gittins1979bandit}, who showed that the optimal strategy for the rested multi-armed bandit problem is of the \emph{index type}: one can compute an index for each state of each alternative (also called an arm), and choose the alternative with the highest index.
+In general, such index-type policies are not optimal for RBs.
 In fact, computing the optimal policy for RBs is PSPACE hard~\cite{papadimitriou1999complexity}.
 However, as argued in~\cite{whittle1988restless}, an index-type policy (now known as the Whittle index) can be a useful heuristic if a technical condition known as indexability is satisfied.
 The Whittle index policy is optimal for some specific models~\cite{gittins1979bandit, weber1990index, lott2000optimality}.
-There is also a strong empirical evidence to suggest that the Whittle index policy performs close to optimal in various settings~\citep{glazebrook2002index,glazebrook2005index,glazebrook2006some,nino2001restless,ninomora2007,ayesta2010modeling,jacko2012opportunistic,akbarzadeh2021restless}.
-For these reasons, the RB framework has been applied in a variety of scheduling applications including machine maintenance~\cite{glazebrook2005index}, congestion control~\cite{ayesta2010modeling}, queuing systems~\cite{borkar2017opportunistic}, healthcare~\cite{villar2016indexability}, finance~\cite{glazebrook2002index}, channel scheduling~\cite{liu2010indexability}, and smart grid~\cite{abad2016near}.
+There is also a strong empirical evidence to suggest that the Whittle index policy performs close to optimal in various settings~\cite{glazebrook2002index,glazebrook2005index,glazebrook2006some,ninomora2007,ayesta2010modeling,akbarzadeh2022conditions}.
+For these reasons, the RB framework has been applied in a variety of resource allocation and scheduling applications referenced above.

-There are many recent paper which investigate RL for RBs.
-Most of these learn the Q-function associated with the average reward/cost optimality equation parameterized by the activation cost~$\lambda$ and use it to learn the Whittle index~\citep{meshram2017restless,borkar2018learning,Fu2019Qlearning,avrachenkov2020whittle,robledo2022qwi}.
-However, these do not characterize the regret.
+In all the above references, it is assumed that the system model is known perfectly.
+In many real-world applications, there is often uncertainty about the system model.
+In such situations, RL (reinforcement learning) is an attractive alternative.
+In recent years, there are many papers which investigate RL for RBs~\cite{meshram2017restless,borkar2018learning,Fu2019Qlearning,avrachenkov2020whittle,robledo2022qwi}.
+Most of these learn the Q-function associated with the average reward/cost optimality equation parameterized by the activation cost~$\lambda$ and use it to asymptotically learn the Whittle index.